cables-gl/cables_docs/md/4_export_embed/dev_embed_vars/dev_embed_vars.md

-*Summarising*: If you want to access a variable from outside cables use `CABLES.patch.getVar…`, if you want to test getting / setting variables without leaving cables, use `gui.patch().scene.getVar…`.
+*Summarising*: If you want to access a variable from outside cables use `CABLES.patch.getVar…`, if you want to test getting / setting variables without leaving cables, use `gui.corePatch().getVar…`.